 Can an LLC name be reserved?

 If there is a name you want to use but aren’t ready to form the LLC, the Application for Reservation of Name can be filed to hold the name for up to 120 days.
 The state filing fee for a name reservation is $20, paid to the Secretary of State.

 How do I form an LLC?

-While not required in Montana, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Montana, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.